Peruvian–Bolivian War of 1828: Treaty of Piquiza

 Knowing the futility of resisting, Sucre asked Pérez de Urdininea to negotiate with Gamarra.
 Finally his representatives signed a treaty in Piquiza on July 6.
 The Colombians would leave through Arica in Peruvian transports paid for by Bolivia.
 The convening of a new Constituent Congress was also stipulated on August 1, expiring the powers of the then deputies.
-Before the new Congress was installed and to avoid confrontations, Gamarra sent Cerdeña to La Paz with the Pichincha, Callao and Zepita battalions and the Húsares de Junín and Dragones de Arequipa squadrons.
+Before the new Congress was installed and to avoid confrontations, Gamarra sent Cerdeña to La Paz with the Pichincha, Callao and Zepita battalions and the Hussars of Junín and Dragones de Arequipa squadrons.
 The general managed to impose order between those who were in favor of the prefect José Ramón de Loayza Pacheco, who took office when the Peruvians arrived, and those of Dr. Baltazar Alquiza, the previous prefect.

 Pérez de Urdininea addressed a proclamation to the Bolivians and another to the soldiers, congratulating them on their independence and defending that the Treaty of Piquiza had been signed to avoid a civil war.
 On August 2, Sucre gave his last speech before Congress in Chuquisaca, but no one appeared; The same thing happened the next day and so he understood that everyone was waiting for him to leave to start sessions.
 He commissioned Deputy Mariano Calvimonte to read his speech, which included his resignation, ideas on how to organize the government, and a three-person roster for the position of vice president.
 In the afternoon he left the city with a large group, arriving in Cobija on the 25th.
 On September 4 he embarked on the English frigate Porcupine for Callao with Lieutenant Colonels Estanislao Andrade and Juan Antonio Azaldeburo, Captain José Valero and Surgeon Captain Santiago Zavala.

 Gamarra, promoted to Grand Marshal by the treaty, sent 10,000 pesos to Braun for the troops to leave and commissioned General Martínez de Aparicio to watch over their march.
-On July 27 and 28, the Dragones and Húsares squadrons of Gran Colombia left La Paz for Arica, via the Tacora route.
+On July 27 and 28, the Dragones and Hussars squadrons of Gran Colombia left La Paz for Arica, via the Tacora route.
 Sergeant Major Juan Bautista Zubiaga was sent from Oruro in advance to find and prepare transports that would take them to his homeland.
 While the Bolivian Assembly elected a new government, the Peruvians would garrison Potosí and withdraw from Cochabamba, Oruro and La Paz, while the Bolivians stationed in Chuquisaca, Cochabamba, Santa Cruz and Tarija would be in charge of imposing order in most of the country.

 An important consequence of Piquiza was that it marked the definitive end of any project to unite Colombia, Peru and Bolivia.